janindiadoc/WeatherData/README.md

 FileInputStream ,BufferedWriter( to write the output in to a file )

 Wunderground RestAPI ( to download weather data  weather underground application)

+Run the WeatherDataApp main program to see the desired output.
+Any number of locations can be added in the location.properties file.